nautobot/nautobot/nautobot/docs/development/index.md

 #### Creating Changelog Fragments

 All pull requests to `next` or `develop` must include a changelog fragment file in the `./changes` directory.
 To create a fragment, use your github issue number and fragment type as the filename.
 For example, `2362.added`.
 Valid fragment types are `added`, `changed`, `deprecated`, `fixed`, `removed`, and `security`.
 The change summary is added to the file in plain text.
 Change summaries should be complete sentences, starting with a capital letter and ending with a period, and be in past tense.
+Change fragments must only contain a single line of text with an optional trailing newline.

 !!! example